elatov/elatov.github.io/_posts/2013-07-23-mount-various-file-system-with-autofs-on-mac-os-x-mountain-lion.md

     Found 2 ports.

-I don&#8217;t care about the GUI version.
-You can also check if the package has &#8220;variants&#8221;:
+I don't care about the GUI version.
+You can also check if the package has "variants":

     kelatov@kmac:~$port variants sshfs
     sshfs has the variants:
        universal: Build for multiple architectures

-There aren&#8217;t that many options.
+There aren't that many options.
 A good example is something like this:

     kelatov@kmac:~$port variants mysql56
     mysql56 has the variants: